vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 ```

-### Boolean data type
+###Boolean data type

 The boolean data type has only two values &rarr; True and False.
-Mostly, this data type is related to comparison operators `>, <, >=, <=, ==, !=`.
+This data type is mainly related to comparison operators `>, <, >=, <=, ==, !=`.
 Let us imagine that the user has entered two values &Rarr; val1 and val2.
 We want to test their relationship.

 ```python